Join us for worship at

 Children’s activity bags are available on the blue “tree” in the back of the sanctuary.
 Please return the bag after worship.

 Holy Communion is celebrated during regular Worship Services on the first Sunday of each month.
-Grape juice and guten-free bread are served to everyone.
+Grape juice and gluten-free bread are served to everyone.
+Note that during our current livestream-only worship, holy communion is weekly, and you are invited to prepare your own bread and cup at home.

 Here is the general flow of a typical worship service at Henrietta UCC: